-Remove bypass plug from fuel unit when unit is connected to one pipe oil system.
-Failure to do so will permanently damage fuel unit and void warranty.
+Verify that bypass plug is not installed in the fuel unit when unit is connected to a one pipe oil system.
+Operating with the bypass plug on a one pipe system will permanently damage fuel unit and void warranty.

-- Recommend all piping be done in accordance with NFPA No. 31 "Installation of Oil Burning Equipment" and all local codes. - All piping shall be steel or brass pipe, with UL listed fittings.
+- 1. All piping must be done in accordance with NFPA No. 31 "Installation of Oil Burning Equipment" and all local codes. - All piping shall be steel or brass pipe, with UL listed fittings.
 Galvanized or wrought iron pipe is not recommended.
-1/2 inch O.D. copper tubing with flared fittings is recommended for connecting the tank to the burner. - Protect piping from possible injury and fasten in place.
+1/2 inch O.D. copper tubing with flared fittings is recommended for connecting the tank to the burner. - 3.
+Protect piping from possible injury and fasten in place.
 Where practicable, it should be buried underground, or in a concrete floor, or placed in a metal-covered pipe trench.
 Do not cover piping until burner has been installed and operated so that any leaks may be corrected.
-Use nonhardening pipe thread compound resistant to oil for threaded connections.
+Use non-hardening pipe thread compound resistant to oil for threaded connections - 4.
+Refer to Figure 10.1 and 10.2 on page 10 for pump and fuel unit components and connections.